 It’s the month of love, with Valentine’s Day marking a time to spend with the ones you care about the most.
 Even after a long day, you get to come home to your sweetheart’s adorable face welcoming you back.
 You know, that face with the big bright eyes you cannot ignore.
-Add in that happy voice, the warm cuddles, sincere kisses, and wet nose bonks to make for a perfect ending to a not so perfect day.
+Add in that happy voice, the warm cuddles, sincere kisses, and wet nose bonks to make for a perfect ending to a not-so-perfect day.

 Don’t be shy to admit it.
-With Valentine’s Day just a couple days away, you are so wanting to give a gift to your Valentine…your loving pet, of course!
+With Valentine’s Day just a couple of days away, you are so wanting to give a gift to your Valentine…your loving pet, of course!
 Companion animals don’t ask for much, but they surely do not need a vase of flowers or a box of decadent chocolates (an unsafe food for animals to eat anyway).

 Instead of a toy this year, shower your furry Valentine with these healthy homemade heart-shaped treats paired with plenty of hugs!